 They have a couple of popular layouts for those looking to start the barndominium life, each of which features large porches and patios that are perfect for relaxing after a long day.

-For those who are looking for a sleek metal design, Metal Building Homes offers some stunning options that you can customize to suit your needs.
+For those who are looking for a sleek metal design, HL Custom Homes offers some stunning options that you can customize to suit your needs.
+They mainly build in North Texas.
+Many of our readers in Rhome, Boyd, and Paradise have had their barndos built by HL Custom Homes.

 CMW General Contractors